Putting students at the center of their own learning journeys

 As leaders of Alternative High School Program for Plymouth Public Schools, we saw the limitations and shortcomings of the traditional model and the available alternatives.
 These options serve many students well, but not all, so we set out to reimagine high school to meet the specific needs of students on the margins.

-Map Academy recognizes that learning is not limited to the school day or the school walls, and therefore the high school experience should not be limited in those ways either.
+Young people learn in a variety of ways, not just in a classroom or during a school day.
 Map Academy is a school with a building and classrooms, but the learning experience flows within the space and outside the walls in ways that work for our students.
 Our model is founded on four key principles:

 - Competency-Based – Students master skills or knowledge before moving on